Disentanglement with Biological Constraints: A Theory of Functional Cell Types: Disentanglement in machines

 We now present simulation results demonstrating that nonnegativity and energy efficiency (minimising either activity or weight energy) lead to single neuron selectivity for single task factors.
-We show this for supervised and unsupervised learning, both for linear and non-linear tasks and networks (simulation details in Appendix \ref{Appendix:network_architecure_sim_details}).
+We show this for supervised and unsupervised learning, both for linear and nonlinear tasks and networks (details of datasets, models, and simulations in Appendix \ref{Appendix:datasets} \& \ref{Appendix:network_architecure_sim_details}).

 \textbf{A measure for disentangled subspaces.} While our theory describes when single neurons become selective for single independent task factors, it does not limit the number of neurons selective for any given factor.
 For example in Theorem 2, four copies of the same neuron in \( \vz \), each with half the activity, along with four copies of projecting weights each with half the values, predicts \( \vx \) just as well and has exactly the same energy in both \( \vz \) and \( \mW \) \footnotemark.
 More interestingly, an underlying task factor may not be one-dimensional, e.g. spatial location, in which case the subspace that codes for this factor have at least the same dimension.
-This phenomena cannot be captured by many metrics of disentangling (e.g. the popular mutual information gap; MIG; \cite{chen_isolating_2018}) since they score highly if each factor is represented in just \textit{one} neuron.
+This phenomena cannot be captured by many metrics of disentanglement (e.g. the popular mutual information gap; MIG; \citet{chen_isolating_2018}) since they score highly if each factor is represented in just \textit{one} neuron.
 Thus we define a new metric (mutual information ratio; MIR) that instead scores highly if each neuron only cares about one factor (see Appendix \ref{Appendix:definitions} for details).

 \textbf{Regularizers as constraints.} We impose nonnegativity via a ReLU activation function, or softly via explicit regularization \( \mathcal{L}_{\text{nonneg}} = \beta_{\text{nonneg}} \sum_i \max ( - a_i, 0 ) \) where \( i \) indexes a neuron in the network, and \( \beta_{nonneg} \) determines the regularization strength.
 Similarly, we apply regularization to the activity energy and weight energy; \( \mathcal{L}_{\text{activity}} = \beta_{\text{activity}} \sum_l || \va_l ||^2 \) and \( \mathcal{L}_{\text{weight}} = \beta_{\text{weight}} \sum_{l} || \mW_l ||^2 \).
 The role of \( \mathcal{L}_{\text{weight}} \) is to promote activity (variance) in the network, otherwise activity could be reduced via \( \mathcal{L}_{\text{activity}} \), and such reduced activity could be compensated for with arbitrarily large weights.
 The total loss we optimise is